mxz7/nypsi-website/src/routes/docs/economy/farm/+page.md

 <DocsHeader header='h2' text="farm upgrades" />

-there are certain items that you can use to upgrade farms. these upgrade apply for all plants of a single plant type.
+there are certain items that you can use to upgrade farms. these upgrades apply for all plants of a single plant type.

 you can use a <ItemModal item="farm_silo">silo</ItemModal> to upgrade the plant storage by 10%, up to a max of 50%.